 The United States Board on Books for Young People (USBBY) is a nonprofit organization devoted to building bridges of international understanding through children´s and young adult books; it serves as the U.S. national section of the International Board on Books for Young People (IBBY).

-USBBY is governed by a board of directors that includes an elected Executive Committee and twelve directors (four elected and eight appointed), who represent the USBBY membership as well as USBBY’s patron organizations—the Children´s Book Council (CBC), the American Library Association (ALA), the International Reading Association (IRA), and the National Council of Teachers of English (NCTE).
+USBBY is governed by a board of directors that includes an elected Executive Committee and twelve directors (four elected and eight appointed), who represent the USBBY membership as well as USBBY´s patron organizations襠Children´s Book Council (CBC), the American Library Association (ALA), the International Literacy Association (formerly IRA), and the National Council of Teachers of English (NCTE).

 USBBY is managed by its Board of Directors, the USBBY General Secretary, who is located at the USBBY secretariat, and a variety of committees.
 The Executive Director (who is an ex officio non-voting member of the Board) is the administrative officer of the organization.
 The Secretariat is currently based at the Center for Teaching Through Children´s Books, National-Louis University, Skokie, Illinois.